PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

 supports experimental just-in-time compilation, via `Catalyst <https://github.com/pennylaneai/catalyst>`__.
-This is more general, and supports full hybrid compilation --- compiling both the classical and quantum components of your workflow into a binary that can be run close to the accelerators (GPUs, QPUs, CPUs) that you are using.
+This is more general, and supports full hybrid compilation --- compiling both the classical and quantum components of your workflow into a binary that can be run close to the accelerators. that you are using.

 Simplifying Operators